 Even if you’re used to playing RPGs, you’re going to need a completely different mindset when it comes to choosing your equipment in Dark Souls II.
 This isn’t the type of game where you can simply buy the most powerful weapons and armor from a merchant and call it a day.
 There are a lot of factors to consider when determining what kind of gear to use.
 Some players — and we aren’t joking — like to run around the game in their underwear because of the speed boost that comes with not wearing anything.
 Other players will do the exact opposite and wear heavy gear to increase defense.
 At the end of the day, it comes down to how you’d like to play.

-In Dark Souls you needed to choose the right tools for your character, and that’s more true than ever in Dark Souls II.
-Every weapon you find has its own unique move set, strengths, and weaknesses, and to master the game you need to master your equipment.
+In Dark Souls, you needed to choose the right tools for your character, and that’s more true than ever in Dark Souls II.
+Every weapon you find has its own unique move set, strengths, and weaknesses, and to master the game, you need to master your equipment.
 Remember to correlate your gear to the build you’re going for.
 One of our characters had a general strength and sorcerer build, so we opted to find the best catalyst (used to cast spells) and heavy swords possible.

 But that’s saying nothing of your armor…

 The trick when choosing your gear (aside from ensuring you have the appropriate stats) is to make sure your equip weight is below a certain percentage.
-You can view your equip weight on the equipment screen in the bottom right corner of the screen.
-If you ever forget what a symbol in the menu means, press your controller’s “select” button to read explanations.
+You can view your equip weight on the Equipment screen in the bottom-right corner of the screen.
 The heavier your equipment, the higher your equip weight is, and the slower you’ll move.
-While defense is important, the best strategy is to not get hit at all (which is easier said than done, of course), and when it comes down to it you’ll be swapping armor around a lot to keep your equip weight down.
-So your armor, while important, is usually not what you’ll base your setup on.
+While defense is important, the best strategy is to not get hit at all (which is easier said than done, of course), and when it comes down to it, you’ll be swapping armor around a lot to keep your equip weight down.
+So, your armor — while important — is usually not what you should base your setup on.

-There are rings as well, that grant a huge variety of effects, from improving the rate at which you regenerate stamina to letting you fall longer distances without getting hurt, or even making it easier for you to connect with other players (more on that below).
-These are everywhere, and you’ll swap them out frequently, but one of the most important ones can be found early on in Heide’s Tower of Flame.
-Look for it in a chest after you lower a drawbridge; it’s called the Ring of Binding, and it limits how much your maximum health can decrease when you’re in “hollow” form, a state that occurs when you die and respawn.
+There are rings as well, which grant a huge variety of effects, from improving the rate at which you regenerate stamina to letting you fall longer distances without getting hurt or even making it easier for you to connect with other players online (more on that below).
+These are everywhere, and you’ll swap them out frequently.
+One of the most important ones can be found early on in Heide’s Tower of Flame.
+Look for it in a chest close to the Dragonrider boss — it’s called the Ring of Binding, and it limits how much your maximum health can decrease when you’re in “hollow” form, a state that occurs when you die and respawn.
 Keep in mind that the location of the Ring of Binding is different across vanilla and Scholar of the First Sin.

 Know your enemy

-The Souls series’ combat is some of the most challenging and rewarding in any games, and Dark Souls II continues that tradition.
-Combat plays out in real time and you’ll often be trading blows with multiple enemies at once.
-When it comes down to it though, there are a few simple concepts to keep in mind.
+The Souls series’ combat is some of the most challenging and rewarding in all of the video games, and Dark Souls II continues that tradition.
+Combat plays out in real time, and you’ll often be trading blows with multiple enemies at once.
+When it comes down to it, though, there are a few simple concepts to keep in mind.
 You should study the attack patterns and animations of your enemies in order to gauge when to strike.
 The key to overcoming this game (and all of the Souls games) is to strike as soon as your enemy is finished attacking.
 Each enemy has a few different moves, so wait for them to finish attacking, then jump in, get a few strikes in, back away, and repeat.

-The most important thing to remember during combat is that your stamina bar, the green line under your health bar in the top left of the screen, is key.
+The most important thing to remember during combat is that your stamina bar, the green line under your health bar in the top-left of the screen, is key.
 Almost everything you do, from swinging a sword to rolling on the ground, consumes stamina.
 Stamina always recharges after a short delay, but you can’t perform any combat actions for a second or two when it’s completely depleted.
-The secret of Dark Souls II combat is timing your actions to manage your stamina so that you’re never at your opponents’ mercy.
+The secret of Dark Souls II’s combat is timing your actions to manage your stamina so that you’re never at your opponents’ mercy.
 Sometimes, you can get away with simply backing away instead of rolling, for example.
 This will preserve your stamina.

-Catching a hit on your shield up depletes your stamina, and you’ll be stunned and lose some more health if an enemy’s attack gets your stamina bar all the way down.
+Deflecting an attack with your shield depletes your stamina, and you’ll be stunned and lose some more health if an enemy’s attack gets your stamina bar all the way down.
 Stamina recharges more quickly when you lower your shield, so you won’t want to have it up all the time.
-The trigger on your shield hand changes function depending on the type of shield you’ve got equipped.
-A small, wrist-mounted buckler will parry enemy attacks; parries require near-perfect timing but they allow you to cause huge damage.
+The trigger on your shield hand changes functions depending on the type of shield you’ve got equipped.
+A small, wrist-mounted buckler will parry enemy attacks.
+Parries require near-perfect timing, but they allow you to cause huge damage.
 A large shield, on the other hand, gives you a bash attack that you can perform by hitting the appropriate trigger.

-With a melee weapon in-hand, the shoulder button activates a light attack and the trigger activates a heavy attack.
-If you flick the control stick forward as you press the shoulder button, you’ll break your enemy’s guard (if they have their shield up) and push them back; doing the same with the trigger initiates a powerful but risky jumping attack.
-In addition you can dodge around and backstep with the B/circle button.
-These maneuvers are useful for avoiding attacks and getting out of corners if you’re pinned by multiple foes.
+With a melee weapon in hand, the shoulder button activates a light attack, and the trigger activates a heavy attack.
+If you flick the control stick forward as you press the shoulder button, you’ll break your enemy’s guard (if they have their shield up) and push them back.
+Doing the same with the trigger initiates a powerful but risky jumping attack.
+In addition, you can dodge around and backstep with the B/circle button.
+These maneuvers are useful for avoiding attacks and getting out of tough spots if you’re pinned by multiple foes.
 You can also gain an advantage by pressing the attack button right as your character comes out of the dodge animation, striking out before your enemy can get its guard up.

-It’s easier in some ways (especially for beginners) to use miracles, spells, or pyromancy (a different form of magic, based on fire) to attack because they enable you to strike at range — avoiding many instances of being hit by the enemy with melee attacks.
+It’s easier in some ways (especially for beginners) to use miracles, spells, or pyromancy (a different form of magic, based on fire) because they enable you to strike at range — avoiding many instances of being hit by the enemy with melee attacks.
 With the right catalyst, talisman, or pyromancy flame equipped, tap the attack button and watch your magic do its stuff.
-Keep your distance and don’t get killed.
-Also be sure to use an item or head back to the bonfire when you run out of spell castings.
+Keep your distance, and don’t get killed.
+Also, be sure to use an item or head back to the bonfire when you run out of spell castings.
 Remember, certain rings or pieces of clothing can improve the effectiveness with magic.
 For instance, the Hexer’s Hood grants you more spell uses, while the Clear Bluestone Ring shortens casting time.

 No stone unturned

 That said, just because you can go somewhere doesn’t mean you should.
-If an area is too difficult for you then by all means choose another path.
-That’s one of the beautiful things about Dark Souls II: you’ll always have multiple areas to explore.
+If an area is too difficult for you, by all means, choose another path.
+That’s one of the beautiful things about Dark Souls II: You’ll always have multiple areas to explore.
 If you’re having trouble in one area, then you’re probably not ready for it yet.
 Go explore another one, then come back when you’re at a higher level or have better equipment.
-The fact that you can fast-travel instantly from bonfire to bonfire — as long as you’ve discovered the bonfire already — makes it easy to jump around when you’re stuck.
+The fact that you can fast-travel instantly from bonfire to bonfire — as long as you’ve discovered the bonfire in that area already — makes it easy to jump around when you’re stuck.